 Violence and Harassment Policy

-The Executive Committee of Theatre Night in Merrickville (TNIM) is committed to the prevention of violence and harassment in all TNIM functions and events.
-While participation in TNIM events is voluntary the Executive Committee believes that such participation should be enjoyable for all.
-Violence and harassment is unacceptable from anyone and the TNIM Executive will take all reasonable steps to maintain an environment of respect and professionalism in all TNIM activities.
+The Executive of TNIM is committed to the prevention of violence and harassment in all TNIM functions and events.
+As participation in TNIM events is voluntary the Executive Committee believes that such participation should be enjoyable for all.
+Violence and harassment are unacceptable from anyone and the TNIM Executive will take all reasonable steps to maintain an environment of respect and professionalism in all TNIM activities.

 Participation in TNIM functions is described as any person, whether holding a TNIM membership or not, who is engaged in TNIM activities, whether these activities are in support of TNIM’s objects as registered with the Canada Revenue Agency or not.
-This policy will also cover those persons who are temporarily on TNIM premises, such as visitors, vendors or audience members.
+This policy will also cover those persons who are temporarily on TNIM occupied premises, such as visitors, vendors or audience members.

 • Threats of violence directed at another person

-• Verbal abuse
+• Verbal abuse, including bullying

 • Actions or language intended to humiliate another

-• Unwelcome sexual language or actions
+• Unwelcome sexual language or actions, including unwanted touching, or sexual innuendo or insinuation

 • Racial slurs or language intended to insult another person’s religion, race, or sexual orientation